CS-DS-125/125book/source/05-StringsFilesAndLists/Lists.rst

 common way to do that is to combine the functions ``range`` and ``len``:

-.. index:: looping!with indices
+.. index:: looping;with indices

-.. index:: index!looping with
+.. index:: index;looping with

 .. activecode:: lists04